Who can attend the Sydney Science Trail education program?

 Can gifted and talented primary students attend on the secondary school days?

-Primary school students are not able to attend on the secondary school days.
-Students are encouraged to ask questions to extend the educational offering to meet their level of learning.
+No, primary school students are not able to attend on the secondary school days.
+However, they are welcome to attend on the primary days as well as the Diverse Learners Day on Friday.
+Students are encouraged to ask questions to extend the offering to meet their level of learning.

 How are you ensuring COVID safety?